Sep 4 - Oct 5

 Promobilia Postdoctoral Fellowships

-The position must be affiliated with a Swedish academic institution, where the appointee will be employed throughout the grant period.
+The fellowship must be affiliated with a Swedish higher education institution, where the fellow must be employed for the duration of the grant period.

 Eligibility criteria for Fellowships

-To apply for a Promobilia Fellowship, the following requirements must be met:
+To be eligible for a Promobilia Fellowship, applicants must meet all of the following criteria:

 or

-You must have been awarded your doctoral degree within three years prior to the application deadline (periods of parental leave are not included in the three-year period).
+- Your PhD must have been awarded within the three years preceding the application deadline.
+Periods of parental leave are not included in the three-year eligibility window.

 Grant Details